Structured-output codec for the review protocol

 Type: kb/types/note.md · Status: seedling · Tags: kb-maintenance

-The review protocol's output side is one encoding: sentinel-delimited markdown blocks parsed by a hand-written state machine, with the decision recovered from free text by a multi-strategy fallback chain.
+The review protocol's output side is one encoding: sentinel-delimited markdown blocks parsed by a hand-written state machine, with the decision recovered from a strict final result footer.
 Harnesses are starting to offer schema-validated structured output for sub-agent calls — Claude Code's dynamic workflows agent(prompt, {schema}) forces a validated structured-output tool call and returns a parsed object, with validation retried at the tool-call layer.
-If that capability generalizes across harnesses, the entire failure class the fallback chain absorbs (missing result lines, bold decisions, legacy formats, unknown decisions) disappears at the source.
+If that capability generalizes across harnesses, the remaining free-text failure classes disappear at the source.
 This proposal holds the design for making the output encoding a codec choice rather than a protocol property.

-• Consumers downstream of parsing are encoding-independent already: gate_reviews.rationale_markdown stores canonical text, decision is an enum column, and warn_selector extracts findings from a ### Findings section convention.
+• Consumers downstream of parsing are mostly encoding-independent already: review_pairs.decision stores the parsed enum, a derived result artifact path points to the retained markdown review body, and warn_selector extracts findings from a ### Findings section convention in that artifact.

 • Trigger not yet met: schema-validated sub-agent output ships in one harness's workflow scripts; the subprocess CLIs (claude -p, codex exec) and the live-agent file-artifact path have no equivalent surface the review system could consume today.